 The Three Best Methods to Measure Share of Shelf

 Shelf space is a lot like the game of Monopoly.
 Do you have enough real estate?
 Is it Park Place and Boardwalk or Marvin Gardens?
 Is someone parked on your property?
 You need to know if you’re in the best position for maximum sales, if your product is stocked and whether you’re actually getting the share of shelf you deserve.
-There is no exact science for how to measure share of shelf but there are several methods and each has their own pros and cons:
+There is no exact science for how to measure share of shelf but there are several methods that can be used within the SmartCall & MarketCheck applications and each has their own pros and cons:

 Method 1 – Calculate The Facings

 One of the most precise approaches is to measure the total SKUs on the shelf—yours and your competitors’—and divide by the number of yours.
 Of course, this takes time and may limit the other activities of sales reps.
-Chances are if you have a retailer who has been consistent with your agreement for shelf space you can use one of the less exacting methods.
+Chances are if you have a retailer who has been consistent with your agreement for shelf space you can use one of the less time-consuming methods.

 Method 2 – Eyeballing The SKUs